(for veterinary information only)

 USES OF THIS MEDICATION

-Of course, there are plenty of less exotic bacteria against which doxycycline may be used.
-These include: Bordetella bronchiseptica (the chief agent of Kennel Cough) and bacteria of the genus Brucella.
+Of course, there are plenty of less exotic bacteria against which doxycycline may be used such as Bordetella bronchiseptica (the chief agent of Kennel Cough).

 Doxycycline also has properties by which it modifies immune-mediated diseases.
 This "immuno-modulating" effect is separate from its antibacterial effects and is useful in treating such conditions as: discoid lupus erythematosus, plasma cell pododermatitis, and other immune-mediated skin diseases.
 Often doxycycline is combined with the B vitamin, niacinamide, to enhance results in such situations.